cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 $ pip search <package_name>
 ```

-A package can then be installed using:
+If available, a package can then be installed using:

 ```shell
 $ pip install <package_name>